 Dayna Hanson, Co-director

 Born and raised in the Pacific Northwest, Dayna Hanson has worked as a choreographer, director, filmmaker and multidisciplinary artist since 1987.
-She co-founded Run/Remain Ensemble, a contemporary performance group that began in the late ‘80s in a storefront of Seattle’s Belltown neighborhood.
-With Gaelen Hanson, she co-directed dance theater company 33 Fainting Spells from 1994 – 2006, creating six critically acclaimed, full-length, touring works.
+With Gaelen Hanson, she co-directed dance theater company 33 Fainting Spells from 1994 – 2006, creating six critically acclaimed, evening-length, touring works.
 With 33 Fainting Spells and as an individual artist, Dayna has performed in dozens of venues and festivals throughout North America and Europe.
 Her debut feature film, Improvement Club, premiered in Narrative Competition at SXSW in 2013.
 She recently wrote, choreographed and directed an episode of HBO's new anthology series, Room 104 by The Duplass Brothers.
 Dayna is a Guggenheim Fellowship recipient in Dance, a United States Artists Foundation Oliver Fellow in Dance and an Artist Trust Arts Innovator awardee.
 She is a 2017 MacDowell Colony Fellow.

 Peggy Piacenza, Co-director